Stronger, Fewer, & Superior: Harnessing Vision Foundation Models for Domain Generalized Semantic Segmentation: Experiments

 \subsection{Ablation Studies and Analysis}

-In this subsection, we conduct extensive ablation studies within two settings: \textit{GTAV $\rightarrow$ Citys} and \textit{GTAV $\rightarrow$ Citys + BDD + Map}.
-For all experiments, Rein is applied to two VFMs, \ie, EVA02 and DINOv2.
+We conduct extensive ablation studies within two settings: \textit{GTAV $\rightarrow$ Citys} and \textit{GTAV $\rightarrow$ Citys + BDD + Map}.

-\textbf{Analysis of the key components.} Table~\ref{tab:class_iou} is dedicated to thoroughly examining the effectiveness of each component within Rein, focusing on how they influence recognition performance across various semantic categories.
-In the \textit{GTAV $\rightarrow$ Citys} generalization setting, we sequentially incorporate different components of Rein and assess their impact on enhancing performance when applied to two VFMs, EVA02 and DINOv2.
-Interestingly, we observe that the ``Freeze" baseline occasionally exhibit better recognition for specific categories, \eg, `road, sidewalk', compared to the ``Full" baseline.
+\textbf{Analysis of the key components.} Table~\ref{tab:class_iou} is dedicated to thoroughly examining the effectiveness of each component within Rein.
+In the \textit{GTAV $\rightarrow$ Citys} generalization setting, we sequentially incorporate different components of Rein and assess their impact.
+Interestingly, we observe that the ``Freeze" occasionally exhibit better recognition for specific categories, \eg, `road, sidewalk', compared to the ``Full".
 This suggests that VFMs lose some pre-training knowledge during fine-tuning, and ``Freeze" helps to prevent.
 Similarly, our methods mitigate this knowledge forgetting.
 Furthermore, our methods show improved recognition capabilities for the majority of the 19 categories.
 For example, in recognizing `wall, motorcycle, bicycle', our approach significantly outperforms both the ``Full" and ``Freeze" baselines.

 Overall, ``Rein-core" boosts the average performance across 19 classes.
-Furthermore, ``Rein-link", as mentioned in Sec.~\ref{sec:further}, further boosts accuracy for certain objects, including `car, bus, train, motorcycle', especially when DINOv2 serve as the backbone.
-The strategy of employing layer-shared MLP weights efficiently reduces the number of trainable parameters from 59.33M to 5.02M.
-Lastly, the incorporation of a low-rank token sequence not only further reduces the number of trainable parameters but also positively influences the performance of the model.
+Furthermore, ``Rein-link" further boosts accuracy for certain objects, including `car, bus, train, motorcycle', especially for DINOv2.
+Employing layer-shared MLP weights and low-rank token sequence efficiently reduces the number of trainable parameters and positively influences the performance of the model.

-\textbf{Study on token length $m$.} The core component of Rein is a set of learnable tokens $T\in\mathbb{R}^{m\times c}$.
+\textbf{Study on token length $m$.} The core component of Rein is learnable tokens $T\in\mathbb{R}^{m\times c}$.
 We explored various lengths $m$ for the token sequence, ranging from 25 to 200.
-As demonstrated in Fig.~\ref{fig:ablation_length}, models with $m=100$ and $m=150$ both achieve a strong mIoU of 64.3\% when utilizing DINOv2 as the backbone, and models with $m=100$ achieve the optimal mIoU of 63.6\% when using EVA02.
-We ultimately selected $m=100$ as the most suitable parameter, which is consistently applied in subsequent experiments.
+As demonstrated in Fig.~\ref{fig:ablation_length}, models with $m=100$ and $m=150$ both achieve a strong mIoU of 64.3\%.
+We ultimately selected $m=100$ as the most suitable parameter.